 I am interested in being a Graduate Assistant.
 What is the process for becoming one?

 Academic departments select Graduate Assistants (GAs).
 These positions are limited and not available in all departments.
 Interested candidates should indicate their interest in a GA position on their admission application, if applicable.
-Students can also contact their program’s DGS for more information about being a GA in a future term. (add WID program contact)
+Students can also contact their program’s Director of Graduate Studies for more information about being a GA in a future term. (add WID program contact)

 I am an international student/applicant planning to be on a visa.
 Am I eligible to be a GA or GRA?

 The University requires a minimum TOEFL of 100 (IELTS overall of 7.0 with no individual score below 6.0) in order to be considered for a GA position.
 GRAs and Fellows are not required to have a TOEFL higher than the minimum for their program, but note that awards do not cover EAP (English for Academic Purposes) coursework.
 Students who were waived out of providing test scores for the English language requirement in the application are eligible.
 Current GW students who have successfully completed EAP (English for Academic Purposes) in a prior term are also eligible.
 If you are offered a GA or GRA award and you are in the US on a visa, you must be on an appropriate visa (F-1) to accept the award.
 If you are not on an F-1 visa, please contact your visa sponsor, as GW will request written permission from your sponsor to serve.
 This may not be possible depending upon your visa type.